 Marina Tsaregorodtseva is a Still life and Portrait Photographer who currently lives and works in London, United Kingdom.
-She was born in Russia in 1978.
+She was born in Russia.
 Her way to photography was nonlinear.
 She completed a degree in accounting and finance in 2000.
 Relocated to the UK in 2009 through the work transfer.

 Her works were shown in international group exhibitions.